Advancing Transformer Architecture in Long-Context Large Language Models: A Comprehensive Survey: Overview

 \textbf{Modeling Stages}.
-Nowadays, the \textit{operation} of a LLM often undergoes a multi-stage modeling process.
-Initially, during the pre-processing stage, raw text data is segmented and tokenized into individual (sub)words called \textit{tokens} predefined in a vocabulary, using algorithms like BPE \cite{sennrich2015neural}.
-Then, in the pre-training stage, the model is trained on vast text corpora, with the object of either MLM or CLM, to capture semantic patterns and linguistic structures of natural language.
+Typically, LLMs often undergo a multi-stage modeling process.
+Initially, during the preprocessing stage, raw text data is segmented and tokenized into individual (sub)words, viz., \emph{tokens} predefined in a vocabulary, using algorithms, e.g., BPE~\cite{sennrich2015neural}.
+Then, in the pretraining stage, the model is trained on vast text corpora, with the MLM or CLM objectives, to capture semantic patterns and linguistic structures of natural language.
 Once pretrained, the model proceeds to the fine-tuning stage, where it is further trained with a few epochs on task-specific data with extra heads to learn sometimes.
-Finally, the fine-tuned model is deployed into downstream scenarios to predict expected answers in an inference mode.
-Particularly, the casual LLMs are pre-trained and fine-tuned with the same CLM objective but a different corpus.
-During the inference step, the model predicts from the probability distribution of the vocabulary by some decoding strategy such as \textit{greedy search}, \textit{beam search}, \textit{nucleus sampling} \cite{decoding-strategy}, to generate contextually coherent responses to prompts in a token-by-token \textit{autoregressive} paradigm.
+Finally, the finetuned model is deployed in downstream scenarios to predict expected answers in inference mode.
+Particularly, the casual LLMs are pretrained and finetuned with the same CLM objective but a different corpus.
+During the inference step, the model predicts from the probability distribution of the vocabulary by some decoding strategy such as greedy search, beam search, nucleus sampling~\cite{decoding-strategy}, to generate contextually coherent responses to prompts in a token-by-token autoregressive paradigm.